-As of September 30, 2021, we have an accumulated deficit of \$259.0 million as well as a history of negative cash flows from operating activities.
+As of September 30, 2022, we have an accumulated deficit of \$267.1 million as well as a history of negative cash flows from operating activities.
 We anticipate that we will continue to incur losses for the foreseeable future as we continue our clinical trials.
 Further, we expect that we will need additional capital to continue to fund our operations.
+As of September 30, 2022, our liquidity sources included cash and cash equivalents of \$15.3 million.
+In addition to available cash and cash equivalents discussed above, we are evaluating several financing strategies to fund the on-going and future clinical trials of TTP399, including direct equity investments and the potential licensing and monetization of other Company programs such as HPP737.
+The Company has a promissory note of \$12.5 million under the G42 Purchase Agreement payable to the Company on or before May 31, 2023, and a promissory note of \$4.0 million under the CinRx Purchase Agreement payable to the Company on November 22, 2022 (see Note 9).

-As of September 30, 2021, we had cash and cash equivalents of \$19.6 million.
-To meet our future funding requirements into the fourth quarter of 2022, based on our current operating plans, we plan to rely on the remaining availability of \$37.9 million under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which we could offer and sell, from time to time shares of our Class A Common Stock (the "ATM Offering") and our ability to sell approximately 9.4 million shares of Class A Common Stock to Lincoln Park Capital Fund, LLC ("Lincoln Park") pursuant and subject to the limitations of the purchase agreement (the "LPC Purchase Agreement").
-However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in our Class A Common Stock.
+Based on our current operating plan, we may use the remaining availability of \$37.3 million under our Sales Agreement with Cantor Fitzgerald pursuant to which we could offer and sell, from time to time, shares of our Class A common stock under the ATM Offering and our ability to sell approximately 9.4 million shares of Class A common stock to Lincoln Park pursuant and subject to the limitations of the LPC Purchase Agreement.
+However, the ability to use these sources of capital is dependent on a number of factors, including the prevailing market price of and the volume of trading in our Class A common stock.
 These factors raise substantial doubt about our ability to continue as a going concern.